Unique Treehouse Hotels & Rentals in the USA

 It struck me as the perfect mix of wilderness retreat and modern luxury.

-My room was absolutely amazing, spacious and beautifully appointed, with a king-sized bed dressed in premium linens, a fireplace, a spa-style bathroom with a soaking tub and rainfall shower, and a private balcony that opened onto sweeping vistas of the Blue Ridge.
+My room for two days was absolutely amazing, spacious and beautifully appointed, with a king-sized bed dressed in premium linens, a fireplace, a spa-style bathroom with a soaking tub and rainfall shower, and a private balcony that opened onto sweeping vistas of the Blue Ridge.

 The amenities were fantastic!
-I went horseback riding along scenic trails, tried fly-fishing, and even explored the property’s renowned observatory, where I stargazed through one of the largest telescopes in the Southeast.
+You can go horseback riding along scenic trails, go fly-fishing, and check out the property’s renowned observatory with one of the largest telescopes in the Southeast.

 The golf course, designed by Donald Steel, was another highlight.
 Set against dramatic mountain backdrops, it felt like riding a golf cart in a postcard (I didn't play, just rode along with my husband to take in the views).
-Afterward, I indulged in the resort’s spa, which featured treatments rooted in Native American traditions.
+Afterward, I indulged in the resort’s spa with a massage for 60 minutes, which featured treatments rooted in Native American traditions.

 Dining was equally spectacular.
 The farm-to-table cuisine showcased local flavors, from Southern-inspired dishes to elegant fine dining, all paired with Virginia wines.